 - pea shoots optional

-Drain beets and remove the bay leaf and thyme.
+- Drain lentils and remove the bay leaf and thyme.
 Set aside and keep warm.